 High typing speeds are not necessarily the dominant aim in primary school.
-Handwriting in primary children is estimated to average 10-13 words per minute, with few achieving 20 wpm.
-So, a typing speed test ability of 18-20 wpm would translate to matching or exceeding handwriting speed in most practical circumstances.
-Earlier research has shown that weekly use of Typing Tournament Online increases average typing speeds by 6 words per minute (wpm) over a school term, meaning that speeds of 18-20 wpm are a realistic target for middle primary students.
+Handwriting in primary children is estimated to average 10-13 words per minute, with few achieving 20 WPM.
+So, a typing speed of 18-20 WPM would translate to matching or exceeding handwriting speed in most practical circumstances.
+Earlier research has shown that weekly use of Typing Tournament increases average typing speeds by 6 words per minute (WPM) over a school term, meaning that speeds of 18-20 wpm are a realistic target for middle primary students.

-Working with our own Typing Tournament class-level statistics and NAPLAN results only at the level of a school Year 5 cohort is a limitation but the benefits of keyboard fluency have still clearly emerged.
+Working with Typing Tournament class-level statistics and NAPLAN results only at the level of a Year 5 cohort is a limitation but the benefits of keyboard fluency have clearly emerged.
 If individual student data could be used, then it is likely that even clearer conclusions would result.

 Beyond basic competence, no individual component of keyboarding can be singled out as a cause of further success at the NAPLAN Writing Task – speed and accuracy are both important to successful typing, but fluent typing and keyboard confidence may ultimately be more important than higher levels of speed and accuracy.
 A student who can concentrate on the composition of sentences and paragraphs while keyboarding with a level of automaticity has the freedom to write with confidence and to express themselves with flair.

-The NAPLAN Writing Task aims to incorporate many aspects of literacy.
+The NAPLAN Writing Task aims to assess many aspects of literacy.
 Keyboard skills are a component of literacy and there is no surprise that there is a quantifiable link between the attainment of fluent typing skills and an increase in the NAPLAN Year 5 Writing Task results.
-We also expect that keyboard fluency would provide equal or greater benefit at Year 7 and Year 9 NAPLAN.
+It is reasonable to expect that keyboard fluency would provide equal or greater benefit at Year 7 and Year 9 NAPLAN.

 Keyboard fluency is not expected to substitute for other aspects of literacy, but can add another dimension to student achievement that is largely independent of the other components.
 That is to say, just as keyboard fluency does not substitute for other aspects of literacy, the converse is also true – strengthening other aspects of literacy will not substitute for the contribution available from touch typing.

-A recent review of NAPLAN (NAPLAN Review Final Report 2020 – p84) has reaffirmed the transition to the online format for the Writing task at Year 5 and above.
+NAPLAN was fully administered online for the first time in 2022 following a gradual transition from paper-based testing from 2018 to 2021.
 From the beginning of this transition the administrator of NAPLAN testing, ACARA, has stated its intention that the NAPLAN Writing Task would assess students’ ability in composition independently of their keyboard and/or handwriting ability.

-As at November 2020 ACARA states on the in the FAQ section of the NAPLAN Online site that “The writing test is not about handwriting skills and NAPLAN Online is not about keyboarding skills.
+In November 2020 ACARA stated in the FAQ section of the NAPLAN Online site that “The writing test is not about handwriting skills and NAPLAN Online is not about keyboarding skills.
 There are variations in how fast and well a student can type, just as there are variations in how fast and well a student can write by hand.
 ACARA research shows that online writing is similar to handwriting in terms of the quality of writing produced by students at each year level.
 It also shows that students generally appreciate the use of online features such as editing tools. … Students do not have to be able to touch type to successfully complete the test.”

 Indeed, keyboard skills are an attribute for life extending far beyond the demonstrated benefits for NAPLAN.
-Touch typing ability can make a very substantial contribution to a successful career in upper primary and secondary school.
-While the suggestion of conducting senior school exams online varies widely in conviction from state to state, and may seem to be a long time in the future, it is highly likely that many of today’s primary students will confront that reality.
+Touch typing ability can make a substantial contribution to success in upper primary and secondary school.
+While the likelihood of conducting senior school exams online varies from state to state, and may seem to be a long time in the future, it is likely that many of today’s primary students will confront that reality.
 Touch typing also leads to greater productivity in higher education, and across a large and increasing proportion of vocations.
 In all of these spheres, superior speed and accuracy will yield even greater rewards.
 The growing imperative for good typing skills is inescapable.

-Despite its NAPLAN marking policy to limit the impact of typing ability, ACARA has nonetheless recognised the importance of keyboard skills in the syllabus and has increased the emphasis in its curriculum documents (ACARA Literacy Progressions HwK1 – HwK8) since 2018 when automaticity became a stated objective.
-That is to say, students should reach a level of fluency that facilitates composition.
-From our observation in our day-to-day dealing with schools it would be fair to say that in a sizable number of schools this push has had limited penetration into classroom practice, and it appears many schools and teachers continue with a view that instruction in keyboard skills is optional.
-One possible reason for teachers’ reluctance in this area is evident in the findings of the Australian Writing Survey (Australian Writing Survey p7) which found that a majority of teachers feel poorly equipped to teach typing.
+ACARA has recognised the importance of keyboard skills in the syllabus and has increased the emphasis in its curriculum documents (ACARA Literacy Progressions HwK1 – HwK8) since 2018 when automaticity became a stated objective.
+That is to say, students should reach a level of fluency that facilitates fluency in composition.
+From observation in day-to-day communications with schools it would be fair to say that in a sizeable number of schools this push has had limited penetration into classroom practice, and it appears many schools and teachers continue with a view that instruction in keyboard skills is optional.
+One possible reason for teachers’ reluctance in this area is evident in the findings of the Australian Writing Survey which found that many teachers feel poorly equipped to teach typing (see page 7).

 Typing Tournament has been proven to be the perfect tool to fill the gap between the requirement for the teaching of touch-typing skills and the lack of preparedness for the task in the teaching profession.
-Earlier research has shown that weekly use of Typing Tournament Online increases average typing speeds by 6 words per minute (wpm) over a school term many classes regularly achieving typing speeds of over 45 WPM.
+Earlier research has shown that weekly use of Typing Tournament increases average typing speeds by 6 words per minute (WPM) over a school term with many classes achieving typing speeds of over 45 WPM.

-Typing Tournament Online teaches full-keyboard touch typing and has a wide range of exercises, activities and games to build speed and accuracy.
-Typing Tournament Online is one of the online learning websites in the suite published by EdAlive.
-The pricing structure brings sophisticated instruction in touch typing within the financial reach of every school in Australia, and also to home users.
+Typing Tournament, one of the online learning websites in the suite published by EdAlive, teaches full-keyboard touch typing and has a wide range of exercises, activities and games to build speed and accuracy.
+The competitive pricing structure brings sophisticated instruction in touch typing within the financial reach of every school in Australia, and also to home users.